 Is Marsh Grassbird a spectacular-looking bird?
 Perhaps not, but human standards of beauty are not a criterion for conservation.
 If however you need a reason to protect this bird, then just listen to its song:

 Marsh Grassbird, 10 April 2016, large reed bed at 30.870711, 121.942976, Cape Nanhui, Shanghai (00:07; 1 MB; Craig Brelsford)

 Here are some of my recent photos of the threatened bird, all taken at Cape Nanhui:

-Featured photo: Marsh Grassbird, Cape Nanhui, Shanghai, April 2018.
+Featured photo: Marsh Grassbird, Cape Nanhui, April.
 (Kai Pflug)

 “I have thought a lot about yesterday and can honestly say, it must be one of my all-time ornithological highlights.”

 — Dr. Mike May, message to Craig Brelsford, 14 May 2017